Properly cleaning & caring for patio furniture

 Following the cleaning and maintenance recommendations in this guide will help increase the lifespan of your patio furniture.
 Not only will pieces retain their aesthetic appeal but also their structural and functional integrity.
 This improves the return on your investment and lessens the need to replace pieces frequently.

-What is the best way to clean outdoor furniture cushions?
+What is the best way to clean outdoor seating cushions?

 The cleaning process for patio furniture upholstery depends on whether or not the cushion covers are removable.